NihalSidhu/Runningback-Touchdown-Regression/README.md

 - Probability aggregation

 ## The Rankings
-The project and process of how the value over replacement rankings were developed can be found here: [The Project](https://github.com/NihalSidhu/Value-Over-Replacement-FF-Strategy/blob/main/UsingDataInFantasyFootball.ipynb).
+The project and process of how the touchdown regression candidates were developed can be found here: [The Project](https://github.com/NihalSidhu/Runningback-Touchdown-Regression/blob/main/Runningback_TD_Regression_Candidates.ipynb).

-The final value over replacement rankings can be found here: [The Rankings](https://github.com/NihalSidhu/Value-Over-Replacement-FF-Strategy/blob/main/ValueOverReplacementRankings.csv).
+The final touchdown regression candidate rankings can be found here: [The Candidates](https://github.com/NihalSidhu/Runningback-Touchdown-Regression/blob/main/RunningbackTouchdownRegressionRankings.csv).

 ## Contact Me
 Email: [nihalsidhu1@gmail.com](nihalsidhu1@gmail.com])